Tutorial

 - changes the background color from black to white or from white to black

-In the field nr.
-4 labeled ‘γ-Secretase Mutations’ the user can introduce specific mutations into the γ-secretase complex that is going to be used in the simulation.
+In the field no. 4 labeled ‘γ-Secretase Mutations’ the user can introduce specific mutations into the γ-secretase complex, that will going to be used in the simulation.
 Each line stands for a different subunit of the enzyme.
-Mutations should be specified using one letter code and a following format: AnB where “A” is the residue to be mutated, “N” is the residue number and “B” is a destination residue.
-For instance if you want to mutate histidine 100 to alanine you should type “H100A”
+Mutations should be specified using one letter code and a following format: ANB where “A” is the residue to be mutated, “N” is the residue number and “B” is a destination residue.
+For instance, if you want to mutate histidine 100 to alanine you should type “H100A”

 After adjusting all the parameters click to start the SMD simulation.